phoenixframework/phoenix/C_routing.md

 end
 ```

-Next, we need to define a channel, specifying a topic and associating it with the channel module which will implement its behavior.
-Assuming that we have a channel module called `RoomChannel` and a topic called `lobby`, the code to do this is pretty straightforward:
+Next, we need to use the `channel/3` macro to match a topic to the channel which will handle its requests.
+If we have a channel module called `RoomChannel` and a topic called `"rooms:*"`, the code to do this is straightforward.

 ```elixir
 defmodule HelloPhoenix.Router do